 Make use of extra FastPass+ reservations after you have used your first three.

 All park-goers have the option of obtaining additional FastPasses.
-Once you've used your first three (or the reservation windows have passed), you can visit an in-park kiosk or use your mobile device and make an additional reservation.
+Once you've used your first three (or the reservation windows have passed), you can visit an in-park kiosk or use your mobile device and make an additional reservation in My Disney Experience.
 After you use that reservation, you are free to make another.
 These additional selections don't have to be in the park that you made your first reservations in, which makes it good for park hoppers, and it doesn't matter if you've already made a FastPass+ reservation for that ride.
 Once you're into your additional FastPasses, the tier restrictions no longer apply (though keep in mind that these will be subject to availability).
 While this is still a good way to save time, you will want to make your first three reservations your highest priority attractions.

 Use it.
 Don't lose it.
 Modify and make changes to your FastPass+ reservations.